-Accreditation is a measure of an agency's overall quality of operation, management, and service to the community.
+CAPRA accreditation is the only national accreditation for park and recreation agencies, and is a measure of an agency’s overall quality of operation, management and service to the community.
 This mark of distinction indicates that an agency has met rigorous standards related to the management and administration of lands, facilities, resources, programs, safety and services.

 Our staff is proud to have earned this distinction and be among less than one percent of agencies across the United States to achieve this accreditation.
 The benefits to our community include: